pyrocko/pyrocko/doc/source/install/packages/pip.rst

 User local installation (no sudo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to install pyrocko in a user environment without root access you can use ``pip`` to manage the installation as well:
+If you want to install Pyrocko in a user environment without root access you can use ``pip`` to manage the installation as well:

 .. code-block:: bash